-- After simmering, the meat should be very tender.
-Remove the meat from the pot and let cool down for a few minutes.
+- Carefully remove the meat from the pot and set aside to cool down for a few minutes before handling.
 Then use a fork or your hands (fitted with disposable gloves, if desired) to tear the meat off the bones.
-Then discard the bones along with any excess fatty parts and add the pieces of meat back into the pot.
+Discard the bones along with any excess fatty parts and add the pieces of meat back into the pot.

-- Taste the greens and season with more salt/pepper, and hot sauce, if desired.
+- Taste the collard greens and adjusting seasoning to preference with more salt/pepper and/or hot sauce, if desired.
 Serve these greens warm, as-is or alongside your favorite main dishes.
 Enjoy!